 - Patients received person-centred and holistic care and the importance of not relying on medicines alone was discussed.
 Staff referred to, and communicated effectively with, other services when appropriate.
 For example, GPs were contacted for information on renal and cardiovascular impairment when existing patients reached 65 years. - During initial registration, patients were asked for basic details of their health.
 On arrival to the clinic, patients were asked to complete a more detailed form.
 This captured information relating to their health, and their medical history.
-During the consultation with the doctor, this information was discussed in detail and patients were weighed. - Patients accessing the clinic via video consultation were asked to submit identification documents, height, weight, and a validated blood pressure reading. - All patients were asked to consent to the sharing of their treatment details with their own GPs.
-This happened during the initial clinic registration process. - Where patients did not consent to information sharing, we did not always see records made of a discussion of the risks. - During this inspection, we did not see that consent was always revisited during the consultation with the clinic doctor.
+During the consultation with the doctor, this information was discussed in detail and patients were weighed.
+We saw that BP checks were not always completed for all new patients in line with the clinic protocol. - Patients accessing the clinic via video consultation were asked to submit identification documents, height, weight, and a validated blood pressure reading. - Patients received person-centred and holistic care and the importance of not relying on medicines alone was discussed.
+Staff referred to, and communicated effectively with, other services when appropriate.
+For example, GPs were contacted for information on renal and cardiovascular impairment when existing patients reached 65 years. - During initial registration, patients were asked for basic details of their health.
+On arrival to the clinic, patients were asked to complete a more detailed form.
+This captured information relating to their health, and their medical history.
+During the consultation with the doctor, this information was discussed in detail and patients were weighed.
+We saw that BP checks were not always completed for all new patients in line with the clinic protocol. - Patients accessing the clinic via video consultation were asked to submit identification documents, height, weight, and a validated blood pressure reading. - All patients were asked to consent to the sharing of their treatment details with their own GPs.
+This happened during the initial clinic registration process. - Where patients did not consent to information sharing, we did not always see records made of a discussion of the risks. - During this inspection, we did not see that consent to information sharing was always revisited during the consultation with the clinic doctor.
 This meant that patients were not always informed of the risks of not sharing information as per current guidance.
 Patients should be informed of the risks of not sharing information with their own GPs prior to consenting to treatment.
 We made a recommendation to the provider to consider revisiting how and when consent to information sharing is obtained. - If patients consented to information sharing, letters were supposed to be sent to their own GPs informing them of the treatment being provided.
 However, due to a system glitch, letters were not always sent.
 We made a recommendation to the provider to review the system for sharing information with patients own GPs. - The provider's policy was recently updated to make information sharing with GPs in patients over 65 years mandatory for certain medicines.
 If permission was not granted, treatment could not be provided with certain medicines due to the increased risk in this age group.
 However, those patients could still access weight management support services.